perwin/pyimfit/docs/fit_statistics_and_solvers.rst

 ::

    imfit_fitter = pyimfit.Imfit(someModelDescription)

 Finding the best-fit solution by minimizing a fit statistic
 -----------------------------------------------------------

-Fitting a model to an image in PyImfit involves calculating a model image and then comparing it pixel-by-pixel with a data image to derive a summary "fit statistic" (based on some total likelihood value).
+Fitting a model to an image in PyImfit involves calculating a model image and then comparing it pixel-by-pixel with a data image to derive a summary “fit statistic” (based on some total likelihood value).
 The goal is to *minimize* the fit statistic (which corresponds to maximizing the likelihood).
 This is done by iteratively adjusting the parameters of the model and recomputing the fit statistic until convergence is achieved;
-the algorithm which oversees this process is called a "minimizer" or "solver".
+the algorithm which oversees this process is called a “minimizer” or “solver”.

 Fit statistics (chi^2 and all that)
 -----------------------------------